Honeywell HPA5300B vs Blueair Blue Pure 211i Max

 In our testing, the Honeywell HPA5300B operated like a straightforward utility machine.
 It uses a True HEPA (High-Efficiency Particulate Air) filter, which forces air through a dense web of fibers to physically trap 99.99% of microscopic particles.
 I found it cleared heavy cooking smoke from my test room in 14 minutes on maximum speed.
 The tradeoff is volume.
 The internal motor emits a noticeably loud, mechanical roar at its highest setting.

-Independently AHAM Verifide to cycle air 4.8 times an hour in 500-square-foot rooms
+Circulates air 4.8 times per hour in 500 sq. ft. rooms

 Blueair Blue Pure 211i Max Air Purifier